Is Tether a Treat to Bitcoin?

-However, it’s clear that Tether is not the driver of Bitcoin’s rallies.
-Rather, Tether’s growth is evidence of the very real demand for a digital dollar that arose naturally in the world’s first 24⁄7 global financial marketplace.
+However, it’s become evident that Tether is not the driver of Bitcoin’s rallies.
+Instead, Tether’s growth is evidence of the genuine demand for a digital dollar that arose naturally in the world’s first 24⁄7 global financial marketplace.

 In essence, Tether was a way for Bitfinex to grant its users a bearer digital dollar that they could control themselves, gaining some of the digitized advantages of Bitcoin while remaining pegged to the U.S. Dollar’s value.